 Estimate Method / model used to make the estimate Controls used to identify estimates Whether Management have used an expert Underlying assumptions: - Assessment of degree of uncertainty - Consideration of alternative estimates Has there been a change in accounting method in year?
-Measurement of Financial Instruments As above in the consideration of impairment in investments, advice is sought from external partners on the value of financial instruments.
-As above in the consideration of impairment of investments.
-Yes As above in the consideration of impairment of investments.
-As above in the consideration of impairment of investments.
-Expected Credit Losses An analysis has been made of the repayment profile of invoices raised in a single financial year, broken down by the type of service being provided.
-This has then been used to inform the judgement as to the level of expected credit losses required taking into account the nature of the debtors and whether there is any security over the debt.
-The estimates determined from the exercise have been compared to the amount of debt written off in prior years to ensure that estimates remained reasonable.
+Expected Credit Losses An analysis has been made of the repayment profile of invoices raised in a single financial year, broken dow n by the type of service being provided.
+This has then been used to inform the judgement as to the level of expected credit losses required taking into account the nature of the debtors and w hether there is any security over the debt.
+The estimates determined from the exercise have been compared to the amount of debt w ritten off in prior years to ensure that estimates remained reasonable.
 Assumptions have been challenged on the robustness of provisions proposed.
-A range of relevant Council staff have been consulted where appropriate.
+A range of relevant Council staff have been consulted w here appropriate.
 Training has been provided on the methodologies required under IFRS 9.
 There is a general consistency in the nature of services provided from year to year.
 The information gained from one year is used to refine estimates to ensure that they are as robust as can be.
+The impact of the spread of Covid-19 and the impact on the citizens of Birmingham and the local economy as a result of the measures taken may not be determined for some time.
+Whilst initial estimates have been made, the judgements supporting those estimates and the levels of uncertainty will be set out in additional and enhanced disclosures in the financial statements.
 No